BryceRussell/my-awesome-astro/FAQ.md

 [Using Enviroment Variables](https://docs.astro.build/en/guides/environment-variables/#getting-environment-variables)

-You can use `import.meta.env` to access enviroment vairables inside of `.env`
+You can use `import.meta.env` to access enviroment variables inside of `.env`

 `.env` variables can only be accessed server side by default if you want to expose a `.env` variable 1client side the variable must be prefixed with `PUBLIC_`, DO NOT do this with secrets like API keys